-We are currently evaluating the efficacy for BPD Compass with an RCT in which patients are assigned to receive this treatment immediately upon enrollment in the study or following an 18-week delay (clinicaltrials.gov registration: REDACTED); all study procedures are approved by our local institutional review board.
-This design allows us to compare BPD Compass to waitlist; however, because all participants eventually receive the intervention, we will collapse the immediate and delayed treatment conditions to increase our power for withingroup analyses.
-Given that this study represents the first evaluation of this novel intervention, we elected to deliver all skills/mechanistic modules to all participants rather than personalizing delivery based on pre-treatment assessment.
+We are currently evaluating the efficacy for BPD Compass with a randomized controlled trial in which patients are assigned to receive this treatment immediately upon enrollment in the study or following an 18-week delay (clinicaltrials.gov registration: NCT04587518); all study procedures are approved by the University of Kentucky non-medical institutional review board, protocol 60042, personality-based therapy study.
+This design allows us to compare BPD Compass to waitlist; however, because all participants eventually receive the intervention, we will collapse the immediate and delayed treatment conditions to increase our power for within-group analyses.
+Given that this study represents the first evaluation of this novel intervention, we elected to deliver all skills/mechanistic modules to all participants rather than personalizing delivery based on pretreatment assessment.

-To date, we have enrolled 37 patients (14 assigned to immediate treatment and 15 assigned to delayed treatment) out of our projected N of 50 individuals.
+To date, we have enrolled 37 patients (14 assigned to immediate treatment and 15 assigned to delayed treatment) out of our projected N = 50 individuals.
 Patients are included if they meet DSM-5 criteria for BPD (assessed via clinician administration of the Structured Clinical Interview for DSM-5 Personality Disorders; First et al., 1997), agree to refrain from concurrent behavioral treatment, and agree to remain on a stable dose of psychotropic medication.
-Exclusion criteria are based solely on the well-being of participants and include difficulties that would warrant the prioritization of alternative care: 1) uncontrolled bipolar I disorder or psychotic/delusional symptoms (i.e., a manic episode or delusions/hallucinations in the past 12 months), 2) acute suicidal intent requiring immediate hospitalization, and 3) an untreated substance use disorder that would be better addressed with supervised detoxification and or medication management.
+Exclusion criteria are based solely on the well-being of participants and include difficulties that would warrant the prioritization of alternative care: (a) uncontrolled bipolar I disorder or psychotic/delusional symptoms (i.e., a manic episode or delusions/hallucinations in the past 12 months), (b) acute suicidal intent requiring immediate hospitalization, and (c) an untreated substance use disorder that would be better addressed with supervised detoxification and or medication management.
 Of note, our recruitment materials did not mention acute suicidal intent as a rule out.
 Of the 59 individuals that completed a study intake, none were excluded for acute suicidality, although many endorsed ideation.
-This sample composition is in line with epidemiological data suggesting that 80-97% of individuals with BPD are not actively suicidal (i.e., did not attempt suicide in the past year; Grilo & Udo, 2021; Yen et al., 2021), underscoring the need for treatments focused on less-severe individuals.
+This sample composition is in line with epidemiological data suggesting that 80% to 97% of individuals with BPD are not actively suicidal (i.e., did not attempt suicide in the past year; Grilo & Udo, 2021; Yen et al., 2021), underscoring the need for treatments focused on less-severe individuals.

-Given that there have been several theoretical accounts of how to directly treat the personality-based domains included in dimensional models of psychopathology (AMPD, HiTOP; e.g., Bach & Presnall-Shvorin, 2020; Hopwood, 2018; Mullins-Sweatt et al., 2020), we wanted to include preliminary efficacy data to demonstrate the utility of a personality-based approach to BPD.
-Nine patients assigned have completed a full course of care with BPD Compass.
+Given that there have been several theoretical accounts of how to directly treat the personality-based domains included in dimensional models of psychopathology (AMPD, HiTOP; Bach & Presnall-Shvorin, 2020; Hopwood, 2018; Mullins-Sweatt et al., 2020), we wanted to include preliminary efficacy data to demonstrate the utility of a personality-based approach to BPD.
+In all, nine patients have completed a full course of care with BPD Compass.
 Outcome data for each individual can be viewed in Table 2.
-Six of nine patients demonstrated statistically significant improvements in BPD symptoms and depressive symptoms, and six of nine patients demonstrated change in anxiety symptoms in the expected direction.
+Six of nine patients demonstrated statistically significant improvements in BPD symptoms and depressive symptoms, and six of nine patients demonstrated a change in anxiety symptoms in the expected direction.
 This initial review of patient improvement on our trial is consistent with novel treatment development recommendations (Barlow et al., 2008).
 If the first cases treated with a newly developed intervention do not demonstrate the anticipated effect, treatment can be refined before substantial resources are used for a large-scale trial.
 The pattern of results demonstrated by the first nine BPD Compass treatment completers suggests that this intervention has promise as a short-term intervention for BPD and commonly co-occurring symptoms (i.e., anxiety and depression).